zzamboni/zzamboni.org/content/about/_index.md

 featured_image = "/images/legoland.jpg"
 +++

-**Who:** I am a computer scientist, consultant, programmer, sysadmin, author and overall geek, now turned project leader and engineering team manager.
+**Who:** My name is Diego Zamboni.
+I am a computer scientist, security expert, consultant, project and team leader, programmer, sysadmin, author and overall geek.
 I am from Mexico but live in Switzerland with my awesome wife and our two beautiful daughters.

-**What:** I work as the lead of a development team in the Cloud Platform Division of [Swisscom](http://swisscom.com/), where I am applying my experience and background in security, configuration management, cloud computing and automation to build the next-generation cloud infrastructure for Swisscom and its customers.
-I am also the author of ["Learning CFEngine 3"](http://cf-learn.info).
+**What:** I work as Enterprise Security Architect in the IT Clouds Division of [Swisscom](http://swisscom.com/).
+I am also the author of ["Learning CFEngine 3"](http://cf-learn.info) and ["Learning Hammerspoon"](https://leanpub.com/learning-hammerspoon).

 **Where:** I was born in Argentina, but have moved around all my life.
 When I was very young I moved to Mexico, where I lived in four different cities before moving to the U.S. to pursue my Ph.D. at [Purdue University](http://www.cerias.purdue.edu/) under the direction of [Gene Spafford](http://spaf.cerias.purdue.edu/).
 Upon finishing my studies, my wife and I decided to go to Switzerland, where I worked at the [IBM Zurich Research Lab](http://www.zurich.ibm.com/).
 Eight years and two kids later, we [moved to Mexico](/brt/2009/09/08/going-home/index.html) in late 2009.
 In 2015, we moved back to Switzerland.